Site icon San Francisco Senior Beat

 Early upheavals

 Upheavals in Kalisch’s life began at the age of four when her parents divorced.
 Her mother remarried, and the family later moved to New Delhi, India, where her stepfather taught at a teachers’ college.
-Even though he rarely ever gave his approval, her father did encourage her to continue her education at Goddard College in Plainfield, Vermont, which was renowned for its innovative approach to learning.
+Even though he rarely ever gave his approval, her stepfather did encourage her to continue her education at Goddard College in Plainfield, Vermont, which was renowned for its innovative approach to learning.

 At Goddard, she tested her own creative thresholds and pursued theater arts, dance, music, and writing.
 She studied modern jazz dance with Mark Ryder, formerly with the Martha Graham Dance Company.